-Farms that do meet the independent contractor criteria

-My neighbor Alex has a hay baler and I was thinking about hiring him to bale some hay for me this season.
+Farms that do meet the independent contractor criteria My neighbor Alex has a hay baler and I was thinking about hiring him to bale some hay for me this season.
 I am sure I can meet the above criteria.
 What next?
 Independent contractors are not covered by employment laws such as workers' compensation, minimum wage, and others.
+As with any contract relationship, farmers should write down the terms of the agreement as a best practice.

-Farms that do not meet the independent contractor criteria

-"We now realize that our day-to-day workers clearly don't meet the criteria for independent contractors.
+Farms that do not meet the independent contractor criteria "We now realize that our day-to-day workers clearly don't meet the criteria for independent contractors.
 What do we do now?"

-So you don't meet these criteria?
-This means you don't have an independent contractor.
-You likely need to go back to the default classification of employee.
+If you don't meet the criteria, you likely don't have an independent contractor.
+In all likelihood, the worker is an employee.
 First, there's one more option: interns.
 Read the following section to confirm your status there.
 Or, assume you have an employee and skip to the last section.

-Interns

-Legal definition:
+Interns Legal definition: